top of page

 • Eating fermented foods.

-• Staying away from unfermented dairies, such as milk and cheese.
+• Stay away from unfermented dairy products, such as milk and cheese.

 Healthy foods feed the gut-brain axis, health, microbiome, gastrointestinal gi system for you and the gastroenterology doctor